 \section{Conclusion}

-We presented a self-supervised RL fine-tuning approach for low-resource machine translation based on round-trip bootstrapping with NLLB.
-By translating English into a target language and rewarding the quality of the reconstructed English using intrinsic signals (chrF++ and BLEU), GRPO training yields consistent chrF++ improvements on an out-of-distribution test set for Central Aymara, Friulian, Wolof, and Russian across both 600M and 1.3B models.
-Qualitatively, the trained models reduce common low-resource failure modes such as repetition and semantic drift, and produce outputs that are more fluent and faithful to the reference.

-Our ablations show that chrF++ provides the most reliable learning signal in this setting, while adding BLEU is competitive but not uniformly better.
-Overall, these results indicate that, even with only monolingual reward signals, pretrained multilingual models can self-improve translation quality for low-resource languages without direct parallel supervision.
+We propose a self-supervised RL fine-tuning approach for low-resource machine translation using round-trip bootstrapping with NLLB.
+The model translates English into a target language and is rewarded based on the quality of the reconstructed English using an intrinsic metric like chrF++.
+GRPO training yields consistent chrF++ improvements on an out-of-distribution NLLB-MD test set for both 600M and 1.3B models.
+Qualitatively, the trained models reduce common low-resource errors such as repetition and semantic drift, producing outputs that are more fluent and faithful.
+Ablations show chrF++ provides the most reliable learning signal, while combining BLEU is competitive but not consistently better.
+These results suggest pretrained multilingual models can self-improve very low-resource translation using only monolingual reward signals without parallel supervision.